peterjc/thapbi-pict/docs/examples/endangered_species/animals.rst

 explained due to sample preparation.

-There are also plenty of unclassified sequences from the traditional medicine samples, which from an NCBI BLAST search many are likely from undescribed fungi.
+There are also plenty of unclassified sequences from the traditional medicine samples, based on an NCBI BLAST search many are likely from undescribed fungi.

 cyt-b - long marker
 -------------------